Commentary

-In our blog, read about the political and cultural issues affecting Tennesseans written from a conservative perspective.
-Commentaries are typically written by David Fowler, an attorney who served in the Tennessee state Senate for 12 years before joining FACT as President.
+In our commentary, read about the political and cultural issues affecting Tennesseans written from a conservative perspective.
+Columns are typically written by Dr. Kent DelHousaye, a trained political theologian and a longtime pastor and the current FACT president.

 Final Thoughts on Amendment 1 and the Right to Work